kaiorosa1/100-days-of-code/r1-log.md

 I have solved three challenges today.
 I've been steping it up day by day.
 Today was very regex-y as well and one was about fibonacci.
 I didn't like my solution for the last problem but it worked I can go back later on and I'll probably come up with a better solution.

+### R1D48

+I've solved two challenges on FCC.
+I'll probably work in this section for a week or so.